openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/alarCentralLobule
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: The lobulus centralis is a small square lobule, situated in the anterior cerebellar notch.
-It overlaps the lingula, from which it is separated by the precentral fissure; laterally, it extends along the upper and anterior part of each hemisphere, where it forms a wing-like prolongation, the alar central lobule.
-[WP,unvetted].
+   :definition: Is a cerebellum hemisphere lobule. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003013)]
-   :description: 'Alar central lobule' is a cerebellum hemisphere lobule.
+   :description: The lobulus centralis is a small square lobule, situated in the anterior cerebellar notch.
+It overlaps the lingula, from which it is separated by the precentral fissure; laterally, it extends along the upper and anterior part of each hemisphere, where it forms a wing-like prolongation, the alar central lobule. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003013)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100438
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003013#alar-central-lobule-1
    :name: alar central lobule